UPDATE OF OFFICIAL GEOLOGICAL MAPPING

 Description

-The indicator is based on the Geological Mapping Project (CARG Project) of ISPRA, which provides for the complete coverage of the Italian territory through the creation of 636 sheets that constitute the Geological Map of Italy at a scale of 1:50,000.
-The data collected by the CARG Project is digitized at a scale of 1:25,000 and forms the national geological database.
+The indicator is based on the Geological Mapping Project (CARG Project) carried out by ISPRA, which aims to achieve full coverage of the Italian territory through the production of the 634 sheets composing the Geological Map of Italy at 1:50,000 scale.

 Purpose